lucasdegeus/master_thesis_ldg_PoC/readme.md

 The __smart device__, in this case a HP-Elitebook laptop, runs a python script and functions as a gateway between the edge device and the cloud.
 To communicate with the edge device it listens to its serial port and waits for messages.
 As soon as a message is received, it forwards this messages over MQTT to AWS IoT Core and adds the required authenhication (X.509 certificates).

 The __cloud (AWS)__ is subscribed to a MQTT-topic on which the smart device published its messages.
 If the certificates are verified and correct, AWS IoT Core send the data received to a AWS Lambda function, which in turn sends an email containing the patients ID, location, required aid, and time of accident to a medical respondent.

+The functioning of the proof-of-concept is demonstrated in POC_CONNECTED.avi and POC_DISCONNECTED.avi.
+Showing one set-up where the constrained device is connected to the cloud via a gateway smart device, and a set-up where the constrained device is working standalone, running on a 9V battery and no connection to any other device.

 ## Installation
 It is advised to first set up the cloud environment, as the certificates that are generated are required for the other components.